-In this post, it’s tempting to cover it all…yes, there is a lot to talk.
+In these tips for new bloggers, it’s tempting to cover it all…yes, there is a lot to talk.
 But I’m going to narrow it down to ten things.
 The top ten things that I hope will help you in your blogging journey.

 While this list is geared mostly for beginning bloggers, I hope there will be some helpful reminders on here for some of you who have been blogging for several years.

 This may seem obvious, but bloggers tend to fall into the trap of, “What’s going to bring me the most traffic?”
 To paraphrase A Field of Dreams, “Write it well and they will come.”
 If you are half-heartedly writing content that you think will be popular, but aren’t really excited about it, your readers will see through it.
 They can only take so many “Ten Best ____” lists (ahem).

 Treat your readers like the intelligent people they are.

 Readers are going to come back to your blog because your recipes have become family favorites…or they are mesmerized by your gorgeous photos…or you provide them with a much-needed laugh.

 When you first start blogging, the “focus” aspect might seem a little vague.
 When I first started out, my intention was merely to share my recipes and to be able to tell family and friends, “It’s on the blog” when they asked me to send them a recipe.

 Things shifted over time, particularly when I went through my 30-pound weight loss journey.
 At that point, I started to blog with the intent of showing my readers that healthy recipes could be full of flavor, and I began to include the nutritional information and Weight Watchers points with each recipe.